diogosoares22/ada-fix-it/index.md

 At the beginning of 2015 Hillary Clinton was very well known in the United States since she had already covered several political positions such as being the first lady of the United States (1993-2001), being an US senator from New York (2001-2009) and serving as the United States Secretary of State (2009-2013).
 On the other hand, Donald Trump was mostly known at the beginning of 2015 as a business man and it was not until June 2015 that he announced  his entrance into the race for the White House.
 But 2015 has been a year often considered a turning point in the recent American political scene since we assist to a rapid increase in Trump popularity and consent.
 We will have a look at the number of quotes referring to the two politicians over the course of the year 2015.

-<iframe src="both_timeseries_2015.html" width="120%" height="500" style="border:1px solid black;">  </iframe>
+<iframe src="both_timeseries_2015.html" width="100%" height="500" style="border:1px solid black;">  </iframe>

 The number of quotes at the beginning of 2015 reflects perfectly the popularity of the two politicians, Trump has very few quotes referring to him until the half of May while Clinton has a much more consistent number of quotes referred to her from the beginning of 2015.
 Apparently, until the summer a very small visibility was given to Trump in media while Clinton visibility was quite high during that period, with some small peaks at the beginning of March and at the beginning of April.
 The two small peaks are probably caused by the controversy arisen in March 2015 when the State Department's inspector general revealed that Clinton had used personal email accounts on a non-government, privately maintained server exclusively, instead of email accounts maintained on federal government servers when conducting official business during her tenure as secretary of state.
+This event will mark the political carreer of Hillary and will be one of the main discussion points during the debates for the 2016 elections.
+Despite the initial lack of quotes referring to Trump, he succeeded to capture an increasing media attention from the beginning of July this is why this period has been often called the summer of Trump.
+Indeed, Trump announced he was going to candidate as the president of the United States the 15th June 2015 (small peak in the timeseries) and from that moment his consent started to rise.
+According to researches, his approval rating spiked on 12 July 2015, when he accused Mexicans of "killing us at the border" at a mass rally in Phoenix.
+Eight days later, he overtook Mr Bush, his polling average climbing to 16.8% (first detected peaks in the timeseries).